 Definition: Examines the number of users acquired through word-of-mouth or referrals.

-Encouraging satisfied users to refer others is a cost-effective way to acquire new customers.
-Startups can implement referral programs, incentives, or features that make it easy for users to share their positive experiences with others.
+Additionally, startups can implement referral programs, incentives, or features that make it easy for users to share their positive experiences with others.

-You can hold referral contests for participants to win something cool, or a valuable subscription to your SaaS company, a free physical product of yours, etc. The more people they refer to you, the more entries they get to win.
-People enter the contest with their emails and you can an email for each one that signs up.
-And people love winning stuff!
-Or, you can create a referral program where referrers get bonus perks from you that will help them, get money, or get credits towards one of your products.
+- Referral Raffle Contest: You can hold referral raffle contests for participants to win something cool, or a valuable subscription to your SaaS company, a free physical product of yours, etc. The more people they refer to you, the more entries they accumulate to possibly win.
+This referral raffle must have a salacious offer of really high value.

 5) Revenue